-Max Sarinsky is an attorney at Policy Integrity, where he previously served as a legal fellow.
+Max Sarinsky is a senior attorney at Policy Integrity and an adjunct clinical professor at New York University School of Law.
 Prior to joining Policy Integrity, Max clerked for the Honorable Pamela A. Harris of the Fourth Circuit Court of Appeals.
 He also previously served as an Assistant Corporation Counsel with the Administrative Law Division of the New York City Law Department, where he defended City health, labor-rights, and consumer-protection regulations.
 Max received his J.D. magna cum laude from the New York University School of Law, and his B.A. cum laude from Georgetown University.
 Prior to attending law school, he worked as a technical science writer for an immigration law firm, helping professors and post-doctoral researchers obtain permanent residency and other immigration benefits.

 Responding to Criticism of the Social Cost of Greenhouse Gases